loyd/idr-ebr/README.md

 ## Examples

-Inserting an item into the IDR, returning a key:
+Inserting an item into the IDR, and returning a key:
 ```rust
 use idr_ebr::{Idr, Guard};